dmanzanomartin/SUNO-DOWNLOADER/README.md

 ## Usage

 1. Place the MP3 file URLs in the `input.txt` file, separated by spaces.
-2. Run the command: `node index.js`.
+2. Run the command: `npm run start`.
 3. Monitor the download and conversion progress in the console.

 **Extracting URLs directly from the web**